 Display your cut-off dates on your website, announce it on social media, and send an email to your subscribers.

-The jewelry retailer Alex and Ani, for example, has a special section on its holiday emails containing key “order by” dates.
+The jewelry retailer Alex and Ani, for example, has a special section on its holiday emails containing key “order by” dates (as seen below).
 In addition to displaying the order cut off dates, Alex and Ani also provided the shipping option that customers should choose for each “order by” deadline.

 Be mindful of costs

 Fast shipping is great, but it comes with a cost.
 And this year, that cost is considerably higher.
 FedEx, UPS, and USPS all announced additional surcharges for the 2020 holiday season.
 FedEx’s additional fees, which will take effect the week after Thanksgiving will range from $2 to $5.
 Meanwhile, UPS has tacked on new fees of up to $4 for holiday shipments.
 USPS announced surcharges ranging from 24 cents to $1.50 a package.